Logan Noise Study

 In May 2013 the Federal Aviation Administration (FAA) released the Environmental Assessment for the Boston-Logan International Airport Runway 33L Area Navigation (RNAV) Standard Instrument Departure (SID).
 The City of Cambridge submitted comments on this study which you can find here.

-If you have a question or concern about aviation-related noise at Boston Logan, please complete Massport’s on-line form.
+To issue a noise complaint online for aviation-related noise at Boston Logan, please complete Massport’s on-line form.
 First-time users will have to register on the portal before submitting their initial complaint.
 You may also call Massport’s Noise Complaint Line at 617/561-3333.
 This line is staffed by Massport’s Noise Abatement Office from 6:00 A. M. to 5:00 P. M. on business days.
 Calls during off hours, weekends and holidays, utilize an automated Noise report/message line for the Noise Abatement staff by calling 617/561-3333.

 When a complaint is reported, the date and time are researched and a response is generated- typically within 3 to 4 weeks.
 The report will normally include information (e.g., aircraft operations, altitude relative to complainant’s address, meteorological information, runways in use and background information if appropriate).
 There are limits to the type of information can be provided for non-Logan Flights, such as helicopters and small propeller aircraft.
 Please note that repetitious e-mails within a very short time period will be treated as one general report of noise disturbance.